-Christie Brinkley Says Ex-Husband Billy Joel Is ‘Very Excited’ She’s Doing ‘Dancing with The Stars’
+Christie Brinkley Says Ex-Husband Billy Joel Is ‘Very Excited’ She’s Doing ‘Dancing With The Stars’

-Christie Brinkley has the support of her family as she gets ready to make her debut on Dancing With the Stars.
+Christie Brinkley has the support of her family as she gets ready to make her debut on Dancing with the Stars.
 The Sports Illustrated swimsuit legend, 65, told Us Weekly that even her superstar ex-husband, Billy Joel, is rooting for her.

 While Christie admitted she hasn’t heard directly from the Billy since she was cast on the ABC celebrity ballroom competition, Alexa Ray Joel, her daughter with the Piano Man, gave her the scoop.